open-contracting/standard/docs/guidance/map/localization.md

 If the standard is not yet available in your language, you can propose a new translation of the schema and documentation, or collaborate on an existing community translation.

-Translations are managed using [Transifex](https://www.transifex.com/OpenDataServices/open-contracting-standard-1-1/) which can generate translated versions of the schema, documentation and other resources.
+Translations are managed using [Transifex](https://www.transifex.com/open-contracting-partnership-1/open-contracting-standard-1-1/) which can generate translated versions of the schema, documentation and other resources.

-Contact the [OCDS Helpdesk](../../../support/#ocds-helpdesk) to get access to Transifex or to propose a new translation.
+Contact the [OCDS Helpdesk](../../support/index) to get access to Transifex or to propose a new translation.

 ## Document and share your work

 Whatever you do to localize the OCDS, it’s important to provide clear documentation.
 For example, you could set-up a page on your website with links to the main standard documentation, and details of your localization.

-It’s also important to share updates with the OCDS community, through the [standard-discuss mailing list](https://groups.google.com/a/open-contracting.org/forum/#!forum/standard-discuss) and the [Github issue tracker](https://github.com/open-contracting/standard).
+It’s also important to share updates with the OCDS community, through the [standard-discuss mailing list](https://groups.google.com/a/open-contracting.org/forum/#!forum/standard-discuss) and the [GitHub issue tracker](https://github.com/open-contracting/standard).
 Without doing this, there is a chance that you might be duplicating work that others have already undertaken, or missing out on insights from other projects working on similar issues.